MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

   - What percentage of datasets support more than one report?
   - When is a gateway or data source created or updated, and by which user?

-For further information about ways to use this data, see [Understand usage patterns](powerbi-implementation-planning-auditing-monitoring-overview.md#understand-usage-patterns).
+For more information about ways to use this data, see [Understand usage patterns](powerbi-implementation-planning-auditing-monitoring-overview.md#understand-usage-patterns).

 > [!IMPORTANT]
 > If you're not already extracting and storing user activities data, make that an urgent priority.
 At a minimum, ensure that you extract the raw data and store it in a secure location.
 That way, the data will be available when you're ready to analyze it.
 History is available for 30 days or 90 days, depending on the source you use.